antvis/G6/docs/manual/advanced/animation.en.md

     circle.animate({
       // Play the animation repeatly
       repeat: true,
-      // Returns the attributes for each frame.
+      // Returns the properties for each frame.
 The input parameter ratio is a number that range from 0 to 1.
-The return value is an object that defines the attributes for this frame onFrame(ratio) {
+The return value is an object that defines the properties for this frame onFrame(ratio) {
         // Get the position on the edge according to the ratio const tmpPoint = shape.getPoint(ratio);
-        // Return the attributes of this frame, x and y for this demo return {
+        // Return the properties of this frame, x and y for this demo return {
           x: tmpPoint.x,
           y: tmpPoint.y